Welcome guest, is this your first visit? Create Account now to join.

 I think what you'll also find, well what I come across is the average person just wants to shoot a gun.
 I come across that a lot and when I get the chance Ill take them to the farm for the day with various firearms go through the safety aspects and explain what it actually is and the various parts etc and what they do, then we set up some targets, some of them like to make their own targets and we have a shoot.
 Generally by the end of the day they have had enough and their curiosity has been satisfied.

-Russian 22. and Localman like this.
+Russian 22., Localman and Mnementh like this.

 may be sarcastic may be a bad joke